Spike (application)

-Spike is an email application for Windows, MacOS, iOS, Android and the web, which enables users to view email in a chat-like, conversational format, with additional features built-in.
+Spike is a cross-platform email client and AI-powered communication app, available on Windows, MacOS, iOS, Android and the web.
+It has a chat-like, conversational view for emails with AI-powered inbox management and integrated collaboration features.
+Depending on the selected plan, it can be used solely as an email application or as a full suite of business communication tools.

 History

 Founded in 2013 by Erez Pilosof and Dvir Ben-Aroya, Spike is a software application that puts existing e-mails into a multimedia messaging, chat-like interface enhanced with video and voice calls.
 The application was initially named Hop.